Torram/magic-docs/docs/Server/src/controllers/CardsController.md

 ```

 ### createSKUforCard
-Function that creates the SKU for a given card, based on its variant and set.
+Function that creates the SKU for a given card, based on its variant, set and number.
 ```tsx
 import { ApiCardType } from '../servertypes/ApiCardType';
 import { SetType } from '../servertypes/SetType';